lszeremeta/molstruct/README.md

 ## Docker image

-If you have [Docker](https://docs.docker.com/engine/install/) installed, you can use tiny Molstruct image from [Docker Hub](https://hub.docker.com/r/lszeremeta/molstruct).
+If you have [Docker](https://docs.docker.com/engine/install/) installed, you can use a tiny Molstruct image from [Docker Hub](https://hub.docker.com/r/lszeremeta/molstruct).

-Because the tool is closed inside the container, you have to [mount](https://docs.docker.com/storage/bind-mounts/#start-a-container-with-a-bind-mount) local directory with your input file.
+Because the tool is closed inside the container, you have to [mount](https://docs.docker.com/storage/bind-mounts/#start-a-container-with-a-bind-mount) the local directory with your input file.
 The default working directory of the image is `/app`.
 You need to mount your local directory inside it (e.g. `/app/input`):

 ```shell
 docker run -it --rm --name molstruct-app --mount type=bind,source=/home/user/input,target=/app/input,readonly lszeremeta/molstruct:latest